We all create stories to protect ourselves.”— Mark Z. Danielewski | House of Leaves

 Critical response

-Reviews on the back of the book are astounding:
+Reviews on the back of the book are as follows:

 ”Simultaneously reads like a thriller and like a strange, dreamlike excursion into the subconscious.” —Michiko Kakutani, The New York Times